Article ID: 128 - Last Modified: August 15, 2014

 - Configure the hosts file, schrodinger.hosts, with information about the remote host or cluster (section 7.1, section 7.3)

-For applications requiring MPI (e.g. Desmond, parallel Jaguar), be sure to read through section 7.3.3, as these applications require special entries in the schrodinger.hosts file.
+For applications requiring MPI (e.g. Desmond, parallel Jaguar), be sure to read through section 7.3.3, as these applications require special entries in the hosts file.

-Once you have installed and configured the software, you can check your installation, by executing the following command (on a Linux host):
+Once you have installed and configured the software, you can check your installation, either by using the Diagnostics panel, or by executing the following command (in a terminal window on Linux or Mac, or a Schrodinger Command Prompt on Windows):

-This command runs some tests, prints a summary with advice, and also creates a .tarball file containing the zipped results that you can send to 'email@example.com' for further assistance if needed.
+The Diagnostics panel runs this command for you.
+The command runs some tests, prints a summary with advice, and also creates an archive .zip file (.tarball prior to 2014-3) containing the results, which you can upload to the support page if further assistance is needed.

 Jobs can be submitted to a cluster directly from Maestro.
 Instructions for running jobs from the command line are contained in the user manuals.
 General information on running jobs with Schrödinger software can be found in the Job Control Guide.